SegaraRai/vite-plugin-modular-tailwindcss/README.md

 export default {
   plugins: [
     modularTailwindCSS({
+      // `configPath`: Optional.
+Specifies the path to the TailwindCSS configuration file.
+      // If not provided, the plugin will automatically locate the configuration file.
+      configPath: "./tailwind.config.js",
-      // layers: optional.
+      // `layers`: Optional.
 The default configuration is shown below.
+      // See the Layers section for more information.
       layers: [
         {
           mode: "global",